IBM/CodeEngine/thumbnail/README.md

 Even though we haven't upgraded our application code yet, having those COS and BUCKET environment variables already set does not harm.
-But, let's now go ahead and upgrade to the latest ("v2") version of our code, and remeber to pass in the bucket name as an environment variable:
+But, let's now go ahead and upgrade to the latest ("v2") version of our code, and remember to pass in the bucket name as an environment variable:

 ```
 $ ibmcloud ce app update --name thumbnail --image ibmcom/thumbnail:v2 \